 4. CHARLES BRONSON AND HIS AGENT DISAGREED ON THE FILM'S MESSAGE.

-Initially, Bronson wasn't sold on starring in the film.
+Even though he liked the message, Bronson wasn't originally convinced that he would be the best actor for the job.
 "The way the part was written, it was about a meek little New York-born accountant," Bronson said.
 "I thought it was a much better picture for Dustin Hoffman."
-Eventually, it was director Michael Winner who convinced Bronson to take the role anyway.
+Eventually, it was Winner who convinced Bronson to take the role anyway.
 "He said we could change the part to a more active and virile architect, and we'd all make a potful of money."

-6. DENZEL WASHINGTON MADE HIS ON-SCREEN DEBUT IN THE MOVIE.
+7. JEFF GOLDBLUM MADE HIS FILM DEBUT IN THE MOVIE.

-"I stick out like a sore thumb," Jeff Goldblum admitted in 2014.
+When discussing his feature debut, Jeff Goldblum admitted, "I stick out like a sore thumb."
 Goldblum played one of the "Freaks" who killed Paul's wife and raped his daughter.
 Back in 1983, Goldblum told New York Magazine that a job was a job.
 "Did it bother me it was such a brutal part?
 No. It was the first movie I'd gone up for, and I got it."
 Winner remembered Goldblum as being "loose and brilliant" in his audition.

 "It was the first film score by Herbie Hancock, the brilliant jazz musician," Winner wrote in his memoir, Michael Winner: Winner Takes All: A Life of Sorts.
 "I chose him because Dino wanted a cheap band and at the time I was having an affair with one of the actresses in the movie who was very into jazz music.
 She said, 'Herbie Hancock is a new genius.'
 I listened to his record Head Hunters, thought it absolutely brilliant, and persuaded Dino to take him."